How to get out of debt fast?

 List all your debt, including the amounts owed, interest rates and minimum payments.
 This will give you an overall picture of what debts need to be paid first and which can wait.
 Also, note any penalties for early repayment of a debt.

 Once you know which debts need more attention than others, you can start making payments against them in order of priority.

-Evaluate every expense over a couple of months, and consider if it is a “want” or a “need”.
+Evaluate every expense over a few months and consider whether it is a “want” or a “need”.
 You may even rope in the help of a level-headed and trusted friend because it is easy to confuse “wants” as something you need.
 Specific needs, like rent, food and transportation, can also be reduced.
 For instance, a home loan you can’t afford may strain the rest of your budget, pushing you to use expensive debt (such as credit cards) to buy essential items.
 This cycle can continue for extended periods, pushing you further and further into debt.
 Selling the house and renting an affordable place according to your needs and budget constraints may be an option to consider under extreme circumstances.
 But before doing anything drastic, ensure you have explored all alternatives, including debt counselling!

 Track your expenses by writing down every payment (including the car-guard tips!) in a small notebook you can carry with you.
 You can probably use a note function on your phone, but deliberately writing down every expense can make you more mindful of how you spend your money and maybe even your relationship with money.
 If you want to explore this method further, you may want to read up on Kakeibo.
 It is loosely borrowed from a Japanese budgeting method, meaning “Household Financial Ledger”.